James David Adams, Jr., PhD, Professor Emeritus, Healer

 Mystery Cult with Amanda Yates Garcia, Oracle of Los Angeles Instagram

 Hanna Young, Assistant Director of the Archive of Healing

 Hanna Young is the Assistant Director of the Archive of Healing and participated in preliminary reviews of the Archive’s data.
 In June of 2021, Hanna completed her undergraduate studies at UCLA.
 Hanna’s research at UCLA has focused on linguistic strategies for healing in the context of colonialism and self concept.
 Hanna has also explored the high degrees of empathy demonstrated by people living with psychiatric health conditions.
 Hanna’s largest research project to date, supervised by Dr. David Shorter, focuses on community marginalization, food insecurity, and manifestations of eating disorder pathologies.
 Through storytelling and ethnographic methods, her work highlights the racial, religious, and class-based factors that interfere with diagnosing eating disorders and personalizing healing interventions.

 Hanna is currently completing her master’s degree in Clinical Psychiatric Social Work at Columbia University, where she has focused on the racialization of substance use and the healing benefits of psychedelic substances.
 In her clinical fieldwork, Hanna provides psychotherapy to individuals and families with varied psychiatric diagnoses, at both outpatient and inpatient levels of psychiatric care.

-After completing her master’s degree, Hanna plans to earn a Ph.D. in Clinical Psychology.
+After completing her master’s degree, Hanna will start earning her Ph.D. in Clinical Psychology.

 Lonnie Zeltzer, MD